 Moses und Aron by Arnold Schönberg.
 Conductor Michael Boder, director Willy Decker.
 Bochumer Symphoniker and ChorWerk Ruhr.
 Recorded live at Ruhrtriennale 2009.
 DVD publisher: EuroArts 2010.

 It all starts with no stage in sight: the two sides of the auditorium face one another in half-dark.
 Moses (Dale Duesing) is sitting in the audience.
 An isolated spotlight detects him while he’s stating—Moses is a speaking role–that the monotheistic God is one, eternal, omnipresent and, ahem, unstatable.
-The Voice from the Burning Bush is here a six-part speaking chorus which enjoins him to proclaim the nature of God to his people.
+The Voice from the Burning Bush is here a six-part speaking chorus which orders him to proclaim the nature of God to his people.
 (Preceding all are the Six Solo Voices in the orchestra which get heard here, then remain silent until a later scene with Aron resorting to miracles before a disenchanted crowd.)
 Moses is reluctant, declares he lacks eloquence, and the Voice explains that his brother Aron will speak for him.
-The transformation of Moses into a prophet comes with his undressing: he sheds the suit, and as he comes down the stars in between the rows of audience, the two auditoria start parting.
+The transformation of Moses into a prophet comes with his undressing: he sheds the suit, and as he comes down the stairs in between the rows of audience, the two auditoria start parting.
 A floor is gradually revealed, and a gigantic pencil lying against its paper whiteness.
 Moses lifts it up, then struggles to keep balance under its heaviness.

 Aron (tenor Andreas Conrad) joins Moses and they have an argument about true nature of their task.
 Aron sings his views while Moses interjects to correct—that there should not be any images or symbols of God, and that humans can’t placate Him with offerings and sacrifices nor attempt any other kind of negotiation.
 Aron handles the gigantic pencil with ease and while debating, he’s drawing what turns out to be the Star of David, bringing to mind (well, to this shiksa at any rate) the flag of the state of Israel.
-Moses is outraged by any attempt to symbolize, and at the end of the scene folds in the drawing/carpet that Aron self-contentedly drew.
+Moses is outraged by any attempt to symbolize, and at the end of the scene folds in the drawing/carpet that Aron had self-contentedly drawn.

-The people awaiting the two brothers are the chorus dressed in monochrome contemporary business casual, but placed within a transparent rectangle to indicate their captivity (to Egyptians; to the old polytheistic religions).
+The people awaiting the two brothers are the chorus dressed in monochrome contemporary business casual, but placed within a transparent rectangle to indicate their captivity (to the Egyptians; to the old polytheistic religions).
 The crowd does what the crowd usually does, divides then polarizes into pro-new vs pro-status quo, when the black and white video shows Moses and Aron on their way there.
 All this is phenomenally directed for the video, with frequent shots from high above, God’s perspective if you will, or history’s.
 When the two arrive, the crowd wants to know God’s quiddity.
 Is He kind, is He angry, where is He, why can’t we see Him?
 A & M distribute blank papers.
 People stare at their papers, and after finding nothing tear them to pieces in mutiny.
 The rectangle comes down and encloses them again.
 Aron now resorts to miracles and images (projected onto the walls of the rectangle) and repeats the refrain about the “chosen folk” and the promised rescue from the bondage into the land of milk and honey.
 Moses stays aside while all this is happening, but the voices in the orchestra, as a sort of god-sanction, support Aron’s endeavour.
 The crowd finally embraces the religion and carries Moses (finally smiling, still clinging to his big pencil) outside towards light.

 In the second act, due to Moses’s long absence, the crowd reverts to its old ways and demands the concrete gods they know, with visible, understandable award and retribution system and observable miracles.
 They’re waving threateningly their Moses placards; their idol is betraying them.
 The anger rises and Aron relents; he announces he will give them the god they know.
 Enter the Golden Calf, begin the orgy of indulgence scene.
 There is stripping to birthsuits, human sacrifice, healing miracles, sexual orgy, and then finally exhaustion and silence.
 At that point, the arrival of Moses is announced.
 He is coming down from his seclusion with the Ten Commandments (Duesing is dragging behind him a long white paper train filled with words).